 Undoubtedly, these unarmed warriors were slaughtered cruelly by Jin’s well-trained cavalrymen.

 Guo escaped and then got killed in another city, but this stupid battle caused the Song Empire huge losses of fine soldiers.

 Turning the Prosperous Capital City to A Living Hell

 When Li Gang, many loyal generals, and armies of Song were hurrying to the capital, the Lord of Jin asked Emperor Zhao Huan to come and negotiate.
 They threatened that if the emperor didn’t come, they would rush into the city and rob things by themselves.

 Then Emperor Zhao Huan went there for the second time.

-Reestablishment of A Smaller Empire Song
+Reestablishment of A Smaller Song Empire

-But Zhao Huan, the former Emperor Qinzong of Song, was a tolerant person with high adaptivity, who passed away in his 50's out of sickness, after decades of captive life and countless humiliations.
+But Zhao Huan, the former Emperor Qinzong of Song, was quite a tolerant person with high adaptivity, who passed away in his 50's out of sickness, after decades of captive life and countless humiliations.

 If a monarch failed after bravely combats, that was still honorable.

 However, Emperors Zhao Ji and Zhao Huan gave up so easily, when their people were suffering that much but still loved the Song Empire, when large numbers of reinforcing armies were on the way, when all of their generals, soldiers, civilians were extremely loyal and had strong wills to fight and sacrifice.